itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 This allows the use of simple names	and the direct referencing of nested objects without using a dot notation.

-### Deactivating auto editing for Strings
+### Deactivating auto editing for strings
 Besides the cross-referencing we have to change the editor behavior.
-By default if we type " the auto editing of the editor inserts another quote to close the string and reposition the cursor between the quodes.
-If we know use Crtl+Space and choose a reference duplicated quotes get inserted at the end.
-For example "print module"".
-To avoid this we have to either change the proposel provider or the auto editing.
+By default if we type " the auto editing of the editor inserts another quote to close the string and positions the cursor between the quotes.
+If we now use Crtl+Space and choose a reference, duplicated quotes get inserted at the end.
+For example "printing module"" instead of "printing module".
+To avoid this we have to deactivate the automated insertions of closing quotes for strings.
+Therefore we introduce a new class and override the method `configureStringLiteral` of the `DefaultAutoEditStrategyProvider`:

-Now the cross refs are working fine. but if we try the editor we find out what autoedit and content assist disturb each other.
-We type " and auto edit gets us to "|".
-If we now type Crtl+Space for content assist we finally get "This is a Thing"" with an extra " at the end.
-To avoid this we have to tweak the proposal provider a bit.
+	class MyAutoEditStrategy extends DefaultAutoEditStrategyProvider {

+		override configureStringLiteral(IEditStrategyAcceptor acceptor) {
+			acceptor.accept(partitionEndSkippingEditStrategy.get(),
+				TerminalsTokenTypeToPartitionMapper.STRING_LITERAL_PARTITION);
+		}
+	}

+Finally we register this newly introduced class in the ui runtime-module:

+	override Class<? extends AbstractEditStrategyProvider> bindAbstractEditStrategyProvider() {
+		return MyAutoEditStrategy
+	}

 ### Summary and outlook